williamw520/jsoda/README.md

 get() will retrieve it from the cache.

 Jsoda has a simple extendable caching system, with a built-in in-memory cache service out of the box.
-The caching scope is on a per-Jsoda object basis, i.e. each Jsoda object has its own cache to cache the objects loaded through it.
-If an external distributed cache (MemCache) is used, all Jsoda would share it.

 The cache service functionalities are encapsulated and exposed via the *MemCacheable* interface.
 Any cache service implementing the